vik061/Visual-Paradigm-User-Documentation/README.md

 # Overview of Visual Paradigm Documentation

-Welcome to the user documentation for the online version of Visual Paradigm!
+Welcome to the user documentation for Visual Paradigm Online!
 This documentation will cover instructions with detailed steps on some of the popular Visual Paradigm functions that are useful for creating neat and professional diagrams.
 In this document, the [*online version* of Visual Paradigm](https://online.visual-paradigm.com/) is used, not be confused with the [Visual Paradigm program](https://www.visual-paradigm.com/).

 The goal of the user documentation for Visual Paradigm is to help anyone interested in making a diagram online with an option to not register for an account, as well as not downloading any programs to their device.
 Our target audience also includes CST students who need to draw diagrams for certain assignments, such as creating Entity Relationship Diagrams for Business Analysis and System Design.

 The topics for this document consist of the following:
-- Creating a new diagram on Visual Paradigm
+- Creating a new diagram (with or without creating an account)
-- Creating a diagram with shapes and connected lines
+- Creating a diagram with shapes and lines
-- Downloading a PDF copy of your diagram to your device
+- Downloading a PDF copy of a diagram to your device

 ## How we planned and collaborated